-Many people tend to feel embarrassed when they apply for welfare; however, the system was set up with intent of providing benefits to impoverished Americans.
+Many people tend to feel embarrassed when they apply for social services; however, the system was set up with intent of providing benefits to impoverished Americans.
 This is done by using several different governmental programs such as Food Stamps, Medicaid, HUD homes programs and Supplemental Security Income (SSI).
 When you hear politicians and the public speaking of welfare it is normally referring to Temporary Assistance to Needy Families, or TANF, this was formerly called AFDC (Aid to Families with Dependent Children) and it is a cash assistance setup that is usually directed towards single parents.
 This type of program is actually a fairly small portion of the entire welfare program.
 In order to take advantage of these programs you must meet the resource and income limitations.
 The Food Stamp and HUD programs receive federal funds, while the rest use both state and federal funds.

 Under the TANF program federal government gives money to states by way of block grants which allows states to have more authority and flexibility when trying to administer welfare programs.
 This program represents a changed version of the purpose of welfare.
 Instead of long- term program assistance, welfare is considered a short-term program that will help individuals become better able to support themselves.
 Meaning the head of the household is required to be working within 2 years of starting to receive benefits, and the families have an imposed limit of no more than 5 years of cash assistance.

 No matter which way welfare assistance is set up, there has always been a tendency for the general public to view those that apply for welfare in a negative light.
 To fully understand the process of applying for welfare you need to know the general information provided through the government and each state has their own set of requirements that must be met as well.
 So, familiarize yourself with the basics and then contact the state where you reside to see what specifics may be required before applying for welfare.